rob-murray/os-leaflet/README.md

 This repository contains the following sections:

-1. src - this contains the source.
+1. `src` - This contains the source code to the `L.TileLayer.OSOpenSpace`.
-2. [demo](http://rob-murray.github.io/os-leaflet/) - this contains a simple demo to show the functionality
+2. [demo](http://rob-murray.github.io/os-leaflet/) - A simple demo to show off the functionality.

 ## Getting started

-Beware; this is experimental and not production ready.
+!Beware; this is experimental and not production ready.

 ### Dependencies